MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/business-voice/things-to-try.md

 ms.lasthandoff: 02/06/2020
 ms.locfileid: "41827364"
 ---
-# <a name="things-to-try-after-setting-up-business-voice"></a>Operazioni da eseguire dopo la configurazione di Business Voice
+# <a name="things-to-try-after-setting-up-business-voice"></a>Operazioni da provare dopo la configurazione di VoIP aziendale

 <!-- This topic will be populated in the future.
 Intentionally left out of the TOC>